How to buy a mattress online — 5 pro tips

 4. Choose the right mattress type

-Mattresses vary in their materials and construction, and which mattress type you opt can have a bearing on how it feels to sleep on.
+Mattresses vary in their materials and construction, and which mattress type you opt for can have a bearing on how it feels to sleep on.
 Choose between an innerspring, which contains a coil based system for support or a foam mattress, which uses foams of varying densities to provide support.

 The best hybrid mattresses combine the responsiveness of the coils of an innerspring mattress with the contouring, pressure relieving benefits of foams, memory foam or latex.
-Pure latex mattresses are constructed entirely from latex, and are more durable than even the best memory foam mattresses
+Pure latex mattresses are constructed entirely from latex, and are more durable than even the best memory foam mattresses.

 5. Does the mattress have a sleep trial?

 As we've now established, comfort and firmness are subjective.
 A mattress that sounds perfect on paper might still might not be right for you, which is why sleep trials are important.
+When buying a mattress online vs in store, you don't have the chance to test the bed first.

-Trusted mattress brands offer sleep trials that typically range between 100 and 365 nights.
+All the best mattresses in a box offer sleep trials that typically range between 100 and 365 nights.
 Mattress trials are usually only valid when shopping directly from the manufacturer, which is why we mostly recommend buying direct when shopping online.

 A trial period gives you the reassurance that if your mattress doesn't quite suit your sleep needs after all, you can change it for another one.
 However, most brands require that you sleep on a bed for a minimum of 30 nights before requesting an exchange, which is referred to as a 'break in period.'
-Definitely invest in a good mattress protector to safeguard your new bed from spills and stains during the trial period and beyond.
+Definitely invest in a good mattress protector to safeguard your new bed from spills and stains during the trial period (and beyond).

-1. Helix Midnight Luxe: was from $1,373.80now from $1,030.30 + bedding at Helix Sleep
+1. Helix Midnight Luxe mattress: was from $1,373.33 $1,099 at Helix Sleep

-2. Amerisleep AS3 mattress: was from $1,499 | now from $1,049 at Amerisleep
+2. Amerisleep AS3 mattress: was from $1,499 $999 at Amerisleep

-3. Dream Cloud Luxury Hybrid: was from $839 | now from $419 at DreamCloud Sleep
+3. Dream Cloud Luxury Hybrid: was from $1,130 $419 at DreamCloud Sleep